Big Blue Bus: Retired

-Future and Electrification
+Future and electrification

 Following the success of Big Blue Bus' pilot with a prototype Gillig/Cummins BEB (unit 1827), the agency committed to only purchasing zero-emission vehicles moving forward.
 Big Blue Bus charges its electric fleet with 100 percent renewable energy.
 The second batch of battery-electric buses are expected in 2025.
 The agency has set itself a 2030 deadline for full conversion to zero-emissions operation, which as of February 2023, it has determined it can achieve with exclusively battery-electric buses.

 The agency is slated to replace vehicles as they reach the end of their useful service lives.
 Next to be replaced are El Dorado 32' BRT models, with delivery of replacement Gillig 35' Low Floor EVs slated for 2025.
 The agency's fleet of remaining NABI vehicles is the next group of buses to be replaced.

 Due to dynamic service changes, the impact of the COVID-19 pandemic, and ridership changes, amongst other factors, the agency is pursuing a more dynamic fleet replacement timeline than that which was outlined in their original CARB document.
 The agency has delayed its fleet electrification commitment to 2031.

 Incidents

 On November 20, 2012, a Big Blue Bus turned left in front of an oncoming motorcyclist, which resulted in the 25-year-old man's death.
 The accident occurred at approximately 10:33 a.m. at the triangular intersection of Sunset Boulevard and Marquez in the Pacific Palisades.
 Only buses are allowed to make the left turn, a maneuver that has been determined to be too dangerous for other vehicles.

 On June 7, 2013, Bus 4057 of Big Blue Bus was among several vehicles fired at during a thirteen-minute killing spree that left six people dead, including the gunman, and four others wounded.
 Three women suffered minor injuries aboard the bus, one from shrapnel-type injuries and the other two from injuries unrelated to the gunfire.
 Approximately two dozen people were inside the bus at the time of the shooting.
 The attack on Bus 4057 marked the first time a Big Blue Bus came under attack by a gunman in its 85-year service.

 On the morning of January 7th, 2025, service on Route 9 was discontinued due to the Palisades Fire.
 Service was truncated to San Vicente with a modified schedule and restored Tuesday, January 21st, 2025.
-Express service remains discontinued.
+Express service was restored on January 27, 2026, with the reopening of the Palisades High School campus.